Major Industries: IT Services, Textiles, Automobiles, Oil & Gas, Pharmaceuticals

 Stability of Region

-Currently, India has to overcome its battle with high rates of inflation.
-However, its strengths in the medium term include having a young population, and as a result, a low dependency ratio.
-This will undoubtedly result in a fresher, more energetic and vibrant economic landscape that is no longer burdened by the practices of their forefathers.
+Global factors are at odds with India’s growth outlook but there are still opportunities that the country can use to its advantage.
+India remains an attractive investment destination due to sheer size of its consumer market.
+Its strengths in the medium term include having a young population, and as a result, a low dependency ratio.
+This will undoubtedly result in a fresher, more energetic and vibrant economic landscape.
 New ideas in a growing country await.